OJB-Quantum/Critical-Questions/README.md

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OJB-Quantum/Effective-Google-Search-Tips/main)

-A table of terms that can generally be asked face-to-face, entered into a browser search bar, or prompted as text into a large language model such as GPT-4 to formulate useful results.
+A table of terms that can generally be asked face-to-face, entered into a browser search bar, or used to enhance one's prompt engineering scripts to formulate useful results.
 This can be used to inspire a way to ask critical questions as well, towards the goal of comprehensive understanding and idea/ context generation for enhanced learning/ research.
 By finding better answers to more of each question or query from the table below, more context can be gained about a topic of one's interest.

 (I developed this table from a list compiled over a number of years, developing a way to help identify loopholes in physics and learning experiences).

 Written by Onri Jay Benally, an Indigenous American quantum hardware engineer.

 Primary URL for the repository: [OJB-Quantum/Critical-Questions](https://github.com/OJB-Quantum/Critical-Questions)

 ______________________

 ## Things to Consider: